CodeGuyEli/Fox-Hill/README.md

 # Fox-Hill
-The Fox Hill Community Space website from an Usborne guide to beginning html/css/javascript
+The Fox Hill Community Space website from an Usborne guide to beginning html/css/javascript.
+Feel free to download.